logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 When you enable SSO on your account, you're configuring Logz.io to hand off authentication to your identity provider.
-You'll be able expand or restrict a user's access to Logz.io, but not add or remove users from within Logz.io.
+You'll be able to expand or restrict a user's access to Logz.io, but not add or remove users from within Logz.io.

-All authenticated users will have access to your account, unless you configure groups.
+All authenticated users will have access to your account, and existing users will retain the permission levels they had before SSO was enabled, unless you configure groups.

+###### How SSO groups work

+Groups allow setting "User" or "Admin" level permissions to users when using SSO.
+(Read more on permission levels [here](https://docs.logz.io/user-guide/accounts/permissions/)).

+* Create a group in your SSO provider and add the users to the groups.
+* Add the group in your Logz.io account from **<i class="li li-gear"></i> Settings > Manage users > Groups tab**.
+* Set the permission level for the group to “User” or “Admin”.

 ###### If you don't have any groups